astefanutti/metrics-aspectj/README.md

 ### Setting Up Maven

-Add the `metrics-library` library as a dependency:
+Add the `metrics-aspectj` library as a dependency:
 ```xml
 <dependencies>
     <dependency>